How To Plan a Literary Trip

-Libreria Acqua Alta Bookstore, Venice, Italy.
-Photo by Clay Banks
+Libreria Acqua Alta Bookstore, Venice, Italy | Photo by Clay Banks

-A tourist passing through a destination to see the sights does not get nearly as much out of the trip as the traveler who takes the time to understand the culture they have entered at that destination.
-One way to do this is to read stories written by local authors and search out locations related to those stories when you visit.
+Read stories written by local authors and search out locations related to those stories when you visit.
 By familiarizing yourself with their stories, you’ll have something to discuss with locals you meet.
 And by searching out locations related to those stories, and places of literature in general, you’ll often find yourself off the beaten tourist track wandering along streets you otherwise wouldn’t have seen.

-As a former librarian and lifelong bookworm, I often plan trips inspired by the books I read, which I share on the blog and booktube channel (on YouTube), A Suitcase Full of Books.
+As a former librarian and lifelong bookworm, I often plan literary vacations inspired by the books I read, which I share on the blog and booktube channel (on YouTube), A Suitcase Full of Books.
 After several literary-based trips, I’ve discovered that while I often set out with the goal of just seeing the setting that inspired a novel, it’s the local community of people that makes the biggest impression on the overall trip.

 Plan the Perfect Anne of Green Gables Vacation